 For the coherent noise model, $F(\rho_{\text{target}}, \widehat{\rho})$ underpredicts $F(\rho_{\text{target}}, \rho^*)$.
-Coherent errors do not change the rank of $\rho_{\text{target}}$, and therefore the conflation of device noise with statistical noise described for depolarizing errors should not present itself.
+Coherent errors do not change the rank of $\rho_{\text{target}}$, and therefore the previously described conflation of device noise with statistical noise should not present itself.
 However, a new problem arises.
-In order to measure in either the $X$ or $Y$ basis, we must first perform a rotation and then perform a computational basis measurement.
-These rotations involve $SX$ gates, and therefore they are also affected by the coherent errors.
-Thus, we reconstruct something other than $\rho^*$ that is not correlated with $\rho_{\text{target}}$, and therefore we expect $F(\rho_{\text{target}}, \widehat{\rho})$ to underestimate $F(\rho_{\text{target}}, \rho^*)$.
-This behavior is shown in Figure~\ref{fig:pred-fid-under-noise}.
+In order to measure in either the $X$ or $Y$ basis, we must first perform a rotation and then a computational basis measurement.
+These rotations involve $SX$ gates, and hence they are also affected by the coherent errors.
+Thus, we reconstruct a quantum state other than $\rho^*$ that may not be correlated with $\rho_{\text{target}}$, and therefore$F(\rho_{\text{target}}, \widehat{\rho})$ may underestimate $F(\rho_{\text{target}}, \rho^*)$.
+This behavior is observed in Figure~\ref{fig:pred-fid-under-noise}.

 For the readout error model, $F(\rho_{\text{target}}, \widehat{\rho})$ underpredicts $F(\rho_{\text{target}}, \rho^*)$.
 Indeed, since readout error is a classical error channel, the state preparation is noiseless: $\rho^* = \rho_{\text{target}}$.
 Hence, $F(\rho_{\text{target}}, \rho^*) = 1$, while $F(\rho_{\text{target}}, \widehat{\rho}) < 1$ due to the corruption of the shot data by readout errors.